 - No charges: You can use this calculator any number of times you wish to without any cost.
-This online tool is available 24*7 on Paisabazaar website
+This online tool is available 24*7 on the Paisabazaar website

 Also Read: Documents Required for Home Loan

-With the increase in the loan amount, the home loan EMI too increases provided the loan tenure and interest rate remains unchanged.
+A. With the increase in the loan amount, the home loan EMI also increases provided the loan tenure and the interest rate remains unchanged.
 For a clearer understanding, check the table below to see the change in home loan EMI, total interest payable and total amount payable for different loan amounts based on loan tenure stretching up to 20 years and rate of interest fixed at 6.95% p.a.

 |Particulars||Floating Rate of Interest|

 |Rs.
 40 Lakh||Rs.
 60 Lakh||Rs.
 80 Lakh||Rs.
 1 Crore|

 |EMI||Rs.
 30,892||Rs.
 46,338||Rs.
 61,784||Rs.
 77,230|